On the rationality problem for low degree hypersurfaces: Obstruction map

 \begin{remark} The key point in the above proof is \eqref{eq:Phi-Psi}.
 In the chain of equalities showing \eqref{eq:Phi-Psi}, we used that $\Lambda$ has positive characteristic $c$ and $r$ is divisible by $c$.
 We do not know how to perform this step integrally, despite the fact that the (more general) analysis of $\Phi$ under base changes carried out in \cite{Lange} does in fact work integrally. \end{remark}

 \begin{remark} In \cite{PavicSch}, the obstruction morphism $\Phi^\Z_{Y}$ is studied for strictly semi-stable degenerations $\mathcal X\to \Spec R$ that are proper.
 Under this assumption, the image of $\Phi_Y^\Z$ is contained in the kernel of the degree map.
 The obstruction to the existence of a decomposition of the diagonal used in \cite{PavicSch} is the cokernel of $\Phi_Y^\Z$, viewed as a map to the subspace of degree-zero classes.
 In the above discussion, properness is dropped and so we cannot talk about the degree anymore.
 This is the reason why we work directly with the cokernel of $\Phi$ and $\Psi$, respectively.
-An important difference between $\Phi$ and $\Psi$ is the fact that $\Phi$ maps to the Chow groups of zero-cycles of the components, while $\Psi$ maps to the Chow groups of zero-cycles of the double intersections of $Y$. \end{remark}
+An important difference between $\Phi$ and $\Psi$ is the fact that $\Phi$ maps to the Chow groups of zero-cycles of the components, while $\Psi$ maps to $\CH_0$ of the intersections $Y_{ij}$ of two irreducible components of $Y$. \end{remark}